nathanborror/swift-mime-generated/README.md

 - `invalidFormat` - The MIME message format is invalid
 - `invalidEncoding` - The character encoding is invalid or unsupported
 - `invalidUTF8` - The data cannot be decoded as UTF-8
+- `noHeaders` - The MIME message has no headers

 ## Testing